2023 Cal State Northridge Matadors men's volleyball team

-The 2023 CSUN Matadors men's volleyball team represents California State University, Northridge in the 2023 NCAA Division I & II men's volleyball season.
-The Matadors, led by first year head coach Theo Edwards, play their home games at Premier America Credit Union Arena (formerly the Matadome).
-The Matadors compete as members of the Big West Conference and were picked the finish sixth in the Big West preseason poll.
+The 2023 CSUN Matadors men's volleyball team represented California State University, Northridge in the 2023 NCAA Division I & II men's volleyball season.
+The Matadors, led by first year head coach Theo Edwards, played their home games at Premier America Credit Union Arena (formerly the Matadome).
+The Matadors competed as members of the Big West Conference and were picked the finish sixth in the Big West preseason poll.

 Preseason

 Coaches poll

 The preseason poll was released on December 21, 2022.
 CSUN was picked to finish fifth in the Big West Conference standings.